Group Consulting “1, 2, 3 and Done”

 In comparison to the typical subsidized training event or free-marketing webinar, it can appear expensive.
 But it is important to think about how seldom those training events have had a real impact on you or your organization.
 How quickly would you recover your time and dollar investment, if you added two major gifts over the next year or so?

 What is the typical routine of a “1 2 3 and Done” Group Consulting Series?
 For each series, it is a small group of four to six participants that meet in two or three sessions.
 These sessions are two to four weeks a part.
-All sessions are offered at the Charitable Advisors’ office in Castleton Park on the Northeast side of Indianapolis, just off I-69 and I-465.
+The location will be announced shortly.
+The meeting space is expected to be in Castleton near I-465 and 86th Street.

 Snapshot of a series